RBB affair: Schlesinger financed vacation trips with contribution money-breakinglatest.news-Breaking Latest News

 RBB wants Schlesinger to pay six-figure damages

 As Business Insider learned, RBB has already handed over the internal findings to the Berlin public prosecutor’s office, which has been investigating Schlesinger, her husband and former RBB board chief Wolf-Dieter Wolf for months.
 The accused have always denied the allegations.
 In addition, the broadcaster is examining claims for damages against the ex-director.
-According to reports, in addition to the costs for false expense reports, the broadcaster is also demanding that Schlesinger return the bonus payments of the past three years because they had no reliable contractual basis.
+According to reports, the broadcaster is also demanding that Schlesinger return the bonus payments for the past three years, in addition to the costs of false expense reports, because they had no reliable contractual basis.
 Overall, according to information from Business Insider, there is a six-digit amount that the RBB wants back from Schlesinger.

 In return, Schlesinger is currently asking the Berlin Regional Court for the immediate payment of her pension of EUR 18,400 per month.
 According to the service contract, Schlesinger is entitled to the service for life and immediately after leaving RBB.
 However, the broadcaster relies on the extraordinary termination and the many alleged misconduct by Schlesinger.
 These circumstances would justify not paying the pension, at least until retirement age.

-Thanks to the new consulting job, Schlesinger’s five-digit monthly income is secured for the time being, even after she’s thrown out.
+Thanks to the new job as a consultant, Schlesinger’s five-digit monthly income is secured for the time being, even after she’s thrown out.
 This should also enable her to service the real estate loan that she took out with her husband in the summer of 2021 to buy a luxury apartment in the south-west of Berlin.